Asperaen/nerve-center-demo/README.md

-# CEO Dashboard - UX Mockup
+# NERVE Center - UX Mockup

-A comprehensive CEO dashboard mockup built with React, TypeScript, Tailwind CSS, and Recharts.
+A comprehensive NERVE Center mockup built with React, TypeScript, Tailwind CSS, and Recharts.
 This frontend-only application demonstrates an end-to-end solution for CEOs to manage business insights, forecasts, and strategic decisions.

 ## 🚀 Tech Stack